alannagenin/ProjectPython/README.md

 # Project in Python

 The aim of this project is to code in Python 3 several games that we all know such as hangman or guessing a number between two boundaries.
-To that extent, we will use dictionnaries, tests, and so on.
+We aslo simulated gaussian samples.
+In that extent, we will use dictionnaries, tests, and so on.

 Games :
 - Guessing a number between two boundaries